CHSS Advice Line

 Read full story

 Blood pressure is measured in millimetres of mercury (mmHg) and includes two readings:

 These readings are recorded as a fraction, with the systolic pressure over the diastolic pressure – for example, 120 / 70mmHg.

 Most doctors agree that a “normal” level of blood pressure is around 120/70mmHg, but the risk of heart attack and stroke only seems to go up significantly above 140/90mmHg.

-High blood pressure is usually treated through a combination of drug treatments and lifestyle changes.
+High blood pressure is usually treated through a combination of medication and lifestyle changes.
 Which medication is best for you will depend on your age and overall health, but no matter what you’re prescribed, the goal is to bring your blood pressure as close to the target range as possible.

 Managing your high blood pressure can feel like a huge challenge, but small changes to your lifestyle and habits over time lead to big improvements.

 If you’re a smoker, one of the best things that you can do for your heart health is to stop smoking.
 There are many ways to help quit smoking available to you and your loved ones.

 Getting in the habit of exercising daily can improve your heart health, as well as being great for mental and physical health in general.
 Whether this is a daily walk, yoga, or swimming, even just 30 minutes a day will be beneficial and the more you do it, the easier it will become over time.
 Even if you struggle to do these activities, there are often more accessible forms of exercise available.

 Home cooked meals tend to have a lot less salt than ready meals and takeaways.
 If you’re prone to reaching for the takeaway menu, try to reduce this over time and get into the habit of cooking homemade meals, even if they’re simple.